-Oversight of compensatory time was reinforced immediately upon the submission of the audit year ending 2022.
-The Mayor met with department heads to identify the problems, which were attributed to employee shortage.
-As of 2023-2024, the administration is continuing efforts to mitigate this issue by implementing procedures that employees must have prior approval of appropriate supervisor to determine the necessity gaining compensatory time and monitoring work performance to achieve a higher level of performance of duties.
+Corrective Action Planned: To the effect of managing and controlling compensatory time, the administrative department requires justification and prior approval for earning compensatory time.
+The Mayor continues to meet with department heads to identify the problems, which is attributed to the City continues to face employee shortage.
+As of 2023-2024, the administration has recognized some decline in compensatory time accrual.
+The administrative office is continuing efforts to mitigate this issue by rearranging employees to work other duties where applicable.
 Measures taken to correct the problem include following proper procedures: limiting the accrual of compensatory time from 480 hours to 150 hours to avoid excessive payouts upon separation of employment by utilizing accumulated compensatory time, when possible, to decrease the accrual of hours, which occurred over a period of years of employment.
-The additional oversight by the department heads and supervisors along with documentation and adherence to policy have aided in the reduction of excessive accumulation of hours.
+The additional oversight by the department heads and supervisors along with documentation and adherence to policy have aided in the reduction of excessive accumulation of hours to some degree.
 This procedure will continue to be enforced to achieve the goal of staying within the guidelines as set forth by reduction of accumulated hours.
-Consideration is provided for extenuating circumstances upon the consideration of the Mayor.
+Consideration is provided for extenuating circumstances upon consideration of the Mayor.